 Shape, Color & Direction

 I love the symbolism of the “wheel.”
 Its circular shape is reflective of the circle of life, containing all the elements that create our experience, and depending on your philosophical views, just keeps circling around, offering new awareness.
-It could represent the Universe, containing our unlimited potential or our World, constantly working to keep our environment in balance.
+It could represent the Universe, containing our unlimited potential, or, our World, constantly working to keep our environment in balance.
 Also, much like the Wheel of the Year, with its seasons and corresponding festivals, our sense of wellness will often shift with the seasons of the year, as well as, the seasons of life.
 But, there is always something to be celebrated.

 If you wanted to take a more psychic or mystical approach, one could even use the Wheel of Wellness to correspond with our “aura” and the energy flowing through the seven chakras, each represented by a color and corresponding to specific areas of the body, emotions and spiritual components.
 Examining blocks in this flow of energy could help us move towards balance between the mind, body and spirit.
-Just like the domains of our lives, the seven major chakras within the body are interconnected, with the top three representing the spiritual, and the lower three representing the psychical, connected in the center by the heart chakra (Alcantara, 2017).
-So, we can see how one could incorporate elements of the chakra system into the wheel of wellness activity, as a creative alternative.
+Just like the domains of our lives, the seven major chakras within the body are interconnected, with the top three representing the spiritual, and the lower three representing the physical, connected in the center by the heart chakra (Alcantara, 2017).
+So, we can see how one could incorporate elements of the chakra system into the Wheel of Wellness activity, as a creative alternative.
 In fact, the origins of the word “chakra” come from the Sanskrit word, meaning “wheel” (Alcantara, 2017).
 What better symbolism to provide inspiration for seeking balance?

 Another creative, or symbolic, way to look at a Wheel of Wellness exercise would be to reference the traditional Native American Medicine Wheel, which itself is a tool for healing.
 As Ralph P. Brown (2014) notes, the Native Americans believe that illness is related to more than the physical body, but stems from imbalances, including the physical, as well as, mental, emotional and spiritual.
 He outlines the basic directions of the medicine wheel, each corresponding to one of the “bodies,” to include North/Mental, East/Physical, South/Emotional and West/Spiritual.
 The wheel exists within the environment of Father Sky/Above/Occupation and Mother Earth/Below/Social.
 This, essentially, outlines the dimensions of life, like the Wheel of Wellness, that encompass our sense of balance.